lambdaclass/mina_bridge/README.md

 On top of each **Pi** proof, we run a **Fast** verifier.
 With the **Pi** proof and the cumulative Statement from the previous step, the **U** algorithm is applied and a new updated Statement is created.
 This _new updated Statement_ is the input of the Slow part of the Verifier, but we don't run the Slow Verifier until we reach the end of the whole round.

 ---
-Execution of **Verifier Slow** (which is very slow) can be <ins>deferred</ins> in sequences, and the V slow current always accumulates to the previous statement.
+Execution of **Verifier Slow** (which is very slow) can be **deferred** in sequences, and the V slow current always accumulates to the previous statement.
 This implicitly 'runs Vs on S1' as well.

 ---